BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 ### Gnome

-Natural psychics with the ability to read other peoples' intentions and surface thoughts, the gnomes are an open and harmonious culture.
+Natural psychics with the ability to read other peoples' intentions and surface thoughts, the child-sized gnomes are an open and harmonious culture.
 However, this often makes them naive when faced with other folk who attempt to deceive them.
 Their playful nature is a welcome addition to any company.

 **Cultures:** Auflin (Willow-Gnomes), Burrin (Den-Gnomes)